Plant Care Fraser Meadow Garlic

 About Fraser Meadow Garlic

-Fraser Meadow Garlic is a super rare houseplant 🌿 that is easy to grow and needs regular watering to thrive.
+Fraser Meadow Garlic is a relatively rare houseplant 🌿 that is easy to grow and needs regular watering to thrive.
 They do best in long-lasting, direct light ☀️ and should be less than 1 foot from a window.

 Fraser Meadow Garlic likes soil that is well draining.
 Your plant shouldn't need added fertilizers if you repot each time it doubles in size.